GPII/gpii-payloads/CloudBasedTransformer.md

 The cloud based transformer transforms [the output of the cloud based context manager](CloudBasedContextManager.md#user-content-return-payload) into the life cycle instructions.

-See [the documentation of Transformer](https://github.com/GPII/universal/blob/master/documentation/Transformer.md) for more details.
+See [the Transformer documentation](https://github.com/GPII/universal/blob/master/documentation/Transformer.md) for more details.

 ### Table of Contents
 1. [Input Payload](#user-content-input-payload)